Team217/FRC-217-Libraries/README.md

 2) If it does not exist, reate a new `libs` folder in the project directory (NOT within the `src` folder).
 Put the `.jar` files there.
 3) In `build.gradle`, find `dependencies { }` (near the bottom) and add the following line to the end of the list if it does not exist: `compile fileTree(dir: 'libs', include: ['*.jar'])`

+## Building

+1) Clone/download this repo.
+2) In a PowerShell window, run `./gradlew build`.
+3) The built library jar files will be located in `build/libs`.

 ## Information

 Classes currently include: